Llama-Logic/LlamaLogic/LlamaLogic.Packages/README.md

 *Note: Packages may contain content which has been compressed.
 The library abstracts this detail away by performing any decompression which may be needed when you request the content of a resource.
 You will always be given usable data that is not compacted or encrypted in any way.*

-## Adding or updating a resource in a package
+## Adding or updating the content of a resource in a package
 Call the `SetResourceContent` method of a `Package` object with a `PackageResourceKey` and a `ReadOnlySpan<byte>` representing the content of the resource that you wish to add or update.
 ```csharp
 using System.Linq;